 Machu Picchu - Cuzco

 Morning at leisure for your to return to the Machu Picchu citadel to explore independently (entrance not included).
-In the afternoon you will return by train to Ollantaytambo or Poroy and continue your journey to Cuzco bus.
-Casa Andina Private Collection is a restored eighteenth century close to the main Plaza del Armas in the heart of the city and features a lovely restaurant - Alma, Cocina Vida.
+In the afternoon you will return by train to Ollantaytambo or Poroy and continue your journey to Cuzco by bus.
+Aranwa Cuzco is situated in a restored building close to the main Plaza del Armas in the heart of the city and features a lovely restaurant.

 With your expert local guide explore the city of Cuzco as part of a small group.
 Cuzco is a fascinating example of a city built on the foundations of Inca palaces.
 Be inspired by the incredible masonry of the Incas at Koricancha (Temple of the Sun) and the intricacy of the carved woodwork, alters and paintings at the Cathedral which flanks the main square (Plaza de Armas).
 The Inca fortress of Sacsayhuaman overlooks of the city and is the last stop along with the nearby sites of Kenko and Tambomachay.

 Cuzco - Puno (Lake Titicaca)